jafingerhut/core.btree-vector/doc/intro.md

 should not be explicitly stored as absolute values.
 Instead they are stored as relative values in each sub-tree, relative to the number of elements that exist in earlier sub-trees.

+# Details to double check later

+[TBD: Where to introduce this?]
+We will call the parent nodes of leaf nodes _array nodes_ (TBD: maybe a phrase to motivate this choice here).
+If the tree has height 1, then the only non-leaf node, the root node, is an array node.

+TBD: Compare this terminology with that used in Clojure source code for PersistentVector and Vector.

+TBD: Try to minimize the number of differences in terminology used for different tree data structures that this library deals with, and make it clear up front and on first definition what the terminology differences are as used here, versus in some popular reference on tree terminology, perhaps the Wikipedia article on tree data structures, or CLRS.
+If I give Niklas L'orange's articles on PersistentVector as a reference, reread it for terminology and any differences to what is used here.

+TBD: Is the invariant that all leaf nodes are at the same depth as each other important?
+Why?
+What would go wrong if we tried to allow trees with leaf nodes at different depths?